What Is Gas Gangrene?

 Gangrene is the death of body tissue.
-Gas gangrene, also known as clostridial myonecrosis, is a fast-spreading and potentially life-threatening form of gangrene caused by a bacterial infection.
-The infection causes toxins to release gas, which leads to tissue death.
+Clostridial myonecrosis, a type of gas gangrene, is a fast-spreading and potentially life-threatening form of gangrene caused by abacterial infection from Clostridium bacteria.
+The infection causes toxins to form in the tissues, cells, and blood vessels of the body.
+These bacteria will release toxins that cause tissue death and release a gas.

 Certain injuries have a higher risk of causing gas gangrene, including: